 1. Using Ribbon Display Options to Restore Ribbon

-If you don’t see the ribbon, maybe you’ve entered into the full-screen mode.
+If you don’t see the ribbon, maybe you’ve entered into full-screen mode.

 However, you can restore the main ribbon quite quickly.

-This will restore back your main ribbon straightway.
+- This will restore your main ribbon straightway.

 2. Enabling Add-ins to Restore Ribbon in Excel